 What is permanent life insurance in Canada?

-I went to Sunlife Canada to find out and here’s what they have to say.
+I went to Sunlife Canada to find out what they had to say.

 Permanent life insurance is often called whole life insurance because it covers you for your whole life.